The Mandel Program for Leadership in the Public Service

 - The structure of the public service system in Israel and in other countries

 - Relations between central and local government

 - The "legalification" of the public service system.

 The diverse public service background of the participating fellows provides the opportunity to foster trust and build connections between professionals and professional fields that usually operate in isolation from one another.
 The program also includes an applied studies component, which revolves around a group project that develops multidisciplinary responses to the main challenges of life in Northern Israel.

-The curriculum, which totals approximately 440 study hours, is spread over 40 study days that take place weekly on Tuesdays throughout the academic year.
+The curriculum, which totals approximately 440 study hours, is spread over 40 study days that take place weekly on Wednesdays throughout the academic year.
 It also includes several intensive two-day seminars and one-day field trips.

 The program is held at the Mandel Center for Leadership in the North, located on the Oranim Academic College of Education campus.